Andrew Chan (drug smuggler)

-Andrew Chan (陳子維 (Can4 Zi2 Wai4); 12 January 1984 – 29 April 2015) was an Australian man who was convicted and executed in Indonesia for drug trafficking as a member of the Bali Nine.
+Andrew Chan (12 January 1984 – 29 April 2015) was an Australian man who was convicted and executed in Indonesia for drug trafficking as a member of the Bali Nine.
 In 2005, Chan was arrested at Ngurah Rai International Airport in Denpasar.
 According to court testimonies of convicted drug mules, Chan and Myuran Sukumaran were the co-ringleaders of the heroin smuggling operation from Indonesia to Australia.
 After a criminal trial on 14 February 2006, Chan was sentenced to execution by firing squad by the Denpasar District Court.

 After lodging an appeal against his sentence, the appeal was dismissed by the Indonesian Supreme Court on 10 May 2011.
 His plea for clemency was rejected by the President of Indonesia, Joko Widodo, on 22 January 2015.
 The execution was carried out on 29 April 2015.

 Early life and education

-Andrew Chan was born on 12 January 1984 in Sydney, New South Wales, the youngest child of Ken and Helena Chan, both first-generation Cantonese-speaking immigrants from Mainland China.
+Andrew Chan was born on 12 January 1984 in Sydney, New South Wales, the youngest child of Helena and Ken Yock Chan, both first-generation Cantonese-speaking immigrants from Mainland China.
 Chan was one of four children, having an older brother and two older sisters.
 Chan's mother Helena Chan had poor English language skills, and Chan did not speak Cantonese.
 Chan's older brother Michael translated for him when required.

 Chan grew up in Enfield in Sydney, and attended Homebush Boys High School.
 Both he and Myuran Sukumaran attended the same school, but Sukumaran was four school years above Chan, and they did not meet until 2002, at a mutual friend's house.